-- 2. fi Stands for "Fee Index" and is the value used to calculate the instructional fees for each course.
-(See Fees Payment Guide.) - (x term, X-X-X) The figures enclosed in parentheses give information on when the course is offered and the hours of instruction per week.
+3. (x term, X-X-X) - The figures enclosed in parentheses give information on when the course is offered and the hours of instruction per week.
 The first position indicates lecture hours, the second seminar hours (s), demonstration (d), clinic (c), or lecture-laboratory hours (L), the third position indicates laboratory hours.

 Restricted Enrolment Courses: Classes in some courses must for academic reasons be restricted in size.
 Such courses will be labelled "restricted enrolment" courses in the timetable.
-If such a course is found to be over subscribed, students whose programs do not require that course may be required to delete it from their registration.
+If such a course is found to be oversubscribed, students whose programs do not require that course may be required to delete it from their registration.